shanakaChathu/DataScienceAssignment1/README.md

 - Shanaka – Perform Statistical Tests for Analysis 5 -6
 - Nicum –  Perform correlation tests for Work vs Earnings, Perform correlation tests for Educaion Level vs Earnings
 - Navoda – Perform correlation tests for Age vs Earnings

+### Executive Summary
+We analyzed Panel Study of Income Dynamics (PSID) data set of 4000+ individuals.
+Following are our important high level findings from our analysis.
+•There is a clear difference between average earnings and working hours of a person with age less than 40 and average earnings and
+ working hours of a person with age greater than or equal to 40.
+Individuals with a greater than or equal to 40 works more hours and earns more than individuals with age less than 40 •There is a clear difference between average earning of a person with high educational level and average earnings of a person with low educational level.
+Average earnings of a person with High Educational Level is significantly higher than average earnings of a person with lower education level.
+But there is a no difference between average working hours of a person with high educational level and
+ average working hours of a person with low educational level.
+•There is a significant difference between average earnings of married individuals and others.
+Average earnings of married people is higher than average earnings of other people.
+•There is a significant difference between average earnings of people who are having 2 or few kids with respect to the people who are having more than 2 kids.
+•Correlation between earnings and the number of hours worked is about .0.6 that is there is a high positive linear relationship between the two variables.
+•Correlation between earnings and the age is about 0.09 that is there is a no linear relationship between two variables.
+•Correlation between earnings and the education is about 0.37.
+That is there is a moderate linear relationship between two variables.

 ## Analytics Report